rebeccapeltz/processing-with-webhook/use-cases/moderation/README.md

 It will be `approved` or `rejected`.
 This will put it into either the approved or rejected queue.

 For this exercise, we have two videos.
 A video with a hot tub will be rejected and a video with elephants walking will be accepted.
-We're going to make both of these videos inaccessible on upload using the access_control option access_type: 'token'.
+We're going to make both of these videos inaccessible on upload using the access_control option with access_type: 'token'.

 The webhook will be called when moderation is complete and the video has been categorized as